Infrastructure as a Service

 How do IaaS and IAC vary from one another?

-two key ideas in cloud transformation efforts are complimentary yet different.
+Two key ideas in cloud transformation efforts are complementary yet different.
 IaaS is a cloud service paradigm in which virtualized computer resources are delivered online by providers such as AWS or Azure.
-Imagine it like on-demand server, storage, and networking rentals.
+Imagine it like an on-demand server, storage, and networking rentals.

 IaC, on the other hand, is an approach that uses code rather than human procedures to manage and deliver these infrastructure resources.
 It is the process by which we design and implement our infrastructure, whether it is on-premises or on IaaS platforms.
 IaaC is the how (how we manage the resources), whereas IaaS is the what.